-In March 2014, the Company acquired additional oil and natural gas properties consisting of approximately 8,200 net acres from Rhino Exploration LLC ("Rhino"), as well as its interest in all of the producing wells, in the Utica Shale of Eastern Ohio from Rhino, for a gross purchase price of approximately \$184.0 million (the "Rhino Acquisition"), of which the Company has closed on approximately \$179.0 million (\$177.4 million net of purchase price adjustments).
-The remainder of the purchase price is to be closed on within 90 days of the original closing.
-The revenues and expenses recognized as a result of the Rhino Acquisition from the closing date of March 20, 2014 through March 31,2014 did not have a material impact to the Company's consolidated financial statements.
+In February 2014, the Company agreed to acquire additional oil and natural gas properties consisting of approximately 8,000 net acres from Rhino Exploration LLC ("Rhino"), as well as its interest in all of the producing wells, in the Utica Shale of Eastern Ohio from Rhino, for a gross purchase price of approximately \$184.0 million (the "Rhino Acquisition"), of which the Company closed on approximately \$179.0 million (\$177.4 million net of purchase price adjustments) on March 20, 2014.
+The remainder of the acquisition remains pending.
+The Company recognized \$3.1 million of net revenues and \$0.4 million of lease operating expenses as a result of the Rhino Acquisition from the closing date of March 20, 2014 through June 30, 2014, which is included in the accompanying consolidated statements of operations.